dyhes/zulip/templates/zerver/help/code-blocks.md

 Code playgrounds are interactive in-browser development environments, such as [replit](https://replit.com), that are designed to make it convenient to edit and debug code.
 Code playgrounds can be configured for any programming language.
-Zulip code blocks that are tagged with the language will have a button visible on hover that allows you to open the code block in the code playground site.
+Aloha code blocks that are tagged with the language will have a button visible on hover that allows you to open the code block in the code playground site.

 ### Add a custom code playground